genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/01_configuring-runtime/09_site-specific.md

     }
 ```

 Once deployed to the server, the files from that folder are installed in the runtime folder under a sub-folder called **site-specific**.
 For example, the **genesis-system-definition.kts** can be edited to change the database host used by the application.
-An example of this can be seen below in our developer training [tutorials](https://learn.genesis.global/docs/getting-started/developer-training/training-content-day1/).
+An example of this can be seen in our developer training [tutorials](https://learn.genesis.global/docs/getting-started/developer-training/training-content-day1/).

 ### Username and Password